CLARIFYING CRYPTOGRAPHY ONE TERM AT A TIME

 Clear definitions of cryptographic key terms, helping you understand how keys underpin modern security and digital trust.

-A cryptographic key is a string of bits used in algorithms to encrypt, decrypt, sign, or verify data.
+A cryptographic key is a string of bits used in algorithms to encrypt, sign, or verify data.
 It determines the output of a cryptographic process.

 A public key is openly shared and used to encrypt data or verify signatures.
 A private key is kept secret and used to decrypt data or create signatures.

-A key feeds into a cryptographic algorithm to transform data—either scrambling it (encryption), restoring it (decryption), or proving authenticity (signatures).
+A key feeds into a cryptographic algorithm to transform data - either scrambling it (encryption), restoring it (decryption), or proving authenticity (signatures).

 Key length is the size (in bits) of the key.
 Longer keys are harder to brute force, making them more secure but also potentially slower in performance.